Section 179 Deduction At Ford Verde Valley Official Guide

-The Maximum Section 179 Limits for 2025
+The Maximum Section 179 Limits for 2026

-For the most recent update to the Section 179 deduction, 2025 business owners can deduct a maximum of $2,500,000 from their taxable income for heavy-duty vehicles with a GVWR of between 6,001 and 14,000 pounds.1,2 That includes nearly all of our Ford Super Duty vehicles, though some model years of the F-450 may have a higher GVWR than allowed, and some used F-150 pickups might be too light.1 Other vehicles, like SUVs and passenger or commuting vehicles, can still receive a smaller deduction if they're used mostly for business purposes.
+For the most recent update to the Section 179 deduction, 2026 business owners can deduct a maximum of $2,560,000 from their taxable income for heavy-duty vehicles with a GVWR of between 6,001 and 14,000 pounds.1,2 That includes nearly all of our Ford Super Duty vehicles, though some model years of the F-450 may have a higher GVWR than allowed, and some used F-150 pickups might be too light.1 Other vehicles, like SUVs and passenger or commuting vehicles, can still receive a smaller deduction if they're used mostly for business purposes.

 How does a deduction differ from a claim or incentive?
 Rather than getting the money back, you instead remove the total from your taxable income.
-This lowers your taxes immediately starting in 2026 (assuming you put your vehicles into action before December 31st, 2025), improving your cash flow and softening the blow after upgrading your fleet.
+This lowers your taxes immediately starting in 2027 (assuming you put your vehicles into action before December 31st, 2026), improving your cash flow and softening the blow after upgrading your fleet.

 What Vehicles Qualify for Section 179 Tax Deductions?

-- GVWR above 6,000 but below 14,0002: This is the category for heavy-duty vehicles, like the F-250, F-350, and F-450.
-F-150 models can reach it, too, but be sure the GVWR (not curb weight) falls within this range.
-Many F-150 models from previous model years will be below the specified amount.
+- Section 179 GVWR Limit: The vehicle's GVWR (not curb weight) must be above 6,000 pounds but below 14,000 pounds.2 This category applies to heavy-duty vehicles like the F-250, F-350, and F-450.
+Some F-150 models may qualify as well, but only if their GVWR falls within this range.
+Many F-150 models from previous model years will be below the specified limit.

 Learn More About the Section 179 Vehicle Deduction at Jones Ford Verde Valley